5 Strategies for Becoming a ‘True’ Industry Thought Leader

-- Guiding them to a solution to help grow their business.
+- Guiding them to a solution to help grow your business.

 - Helping your brand build transparency and trust.

-Here are 5 keys on how to become a thought leader in your industry:
+Here are five steps to become a thought leader in your industry:

 1. Develop a thought leadership strategy

-Begin the process by developing a long term thought leadership strategy, which will support your business goals and become part of your marketing plan.
+To secure a position at the top of the thought leader bracket, begin by developing a long term thought leadership strategy, which will support your business goals and become part of your marketing plan.
 This strategy will become the framework for how to establish thought leadership in your industry.

-It takes careful planning, time, patience and expertise in the various areas of marketing and communications.
-They comprise strategy, branding, public relations, social media and digital marketing to name a few.
+Publishing a couple of articles every few months won’t cut it.
+It takes careful planning, time, patience and expertise in the various areas of marketing and communications—strategy, branding, public relations, social media, digital marketing and SEO to name a few.

-One of the most important parts of this process is identifying thought leaders, who can achieve authentic thought leadership.
-Typically, they’re employees in your C-suite and leadership team who are credible, have a passion for what they do and can share their experience and industry expertise.
-Those individuals also can include specialists in key areas, who are not part of the executive team.
-The essential point here is to take a broad view of your organization, when determining who will be your thought leaders.
+One of the most important parts of strategy development is identifying thought leaders, who can achieve authentic thought leadership.
+Typically, they are employees in your C-suite and leadership team who are credible, have a passion for what they do and can share their experience and industry expertise.
+Those individuals can also include specialists in key areas, who are not part of the executive team.
+The essential point here is to take a broad view of your organization when determining who will be your thought leaders.

 Before you make a final decision, ask yourself the following: